Investigation: 5 Things You Need to Know

 - Deaths.
 No deaths have been reported in Wisconsin.

 - Geography.
-Counties with cases include: Adams, Brown, Burnett, Dane, Dodge, Door, Fond du Lac, Grant, Green, Jefferson, Juneau, Kenosha, La Crosse, Marathon, Milwaukee, Monroe, Outagamie, Pierce, Portage, Racine, Rock, Sauk, Shawano, Sheboygan, St. Croix, Vernon, Walworth, Washington, Waukesha, Waupaca, and Winnebago.
+Counties with cases include: Adams, Brown, Burnett, Dane, Dodge, Door, Douglas, Fond du Lac, Grant, Green, Jefferson, Juneau, Kenosha, La Crosse, Lincoln, Marathon, Milwaukee, Monroe, Outagamie, Pierce, Portage, Racine, Rock, Sauk, Shawano, Sheboygan, St. Croix, Vernon, Walworth, Washington, Waukesha, Waupaca, and Winnebago.

 For the latest updates on the nationwide outbreak and the latest public health recommendations, visit the Centers for Disease Control and Prevention's (CDC) outbreak webpage.

 The majority of cases reported using e-cigarettes or other vaping devices to inhale THC-containing products, such as waxes and oils.

 - THC is the active ingredient in marijuana.